NATURAL BODIES

 Students will deepen their knowledge of Structural and Integrated Anatomy.
 This course will involve the concept of hands on touch skills, fascial touch, feel for fascial elasticity, experiential connected anatomy in relation to posture and function for movement in all modalities.

-Knowledge: On completion of this module the student will be able to:
+Knowledge: On completion of this course you will be able to:

 1. Understand the complexity of the human structure, how it evolved, and postural tendencies, and learn to see patterns and structure.